AnneMarie Walker-Czyz, RN, Ed.D., NEA-BC

 Under her guidance, St. Joseph’s received the designation of a Magnet Hospital for Excellence in Nursing by the American Nurses Credentialing Center.
 In addition, St. Joseph’s has received numerous awards for exceptional patient care outcomes.

 Czyz’s previous leadership role at St. Joseph’s was as the Vice President of Clinical and Education Services and Chief Nursing Officer.
-She has also works as the Director of Critical Care and Cardiac Services, a nurse manager, staff educator, and a staff nurse on one of the cardiac care units.
+She has also worked as the Director of Critical Care and Cardiac Services, a nurse manager, staff educator, and a staff nurse on one of the cardiac care units.

 Czyz earned her nursing degree from the St. Joseph’s College of Nursing and completed her Bachelor of Science degree in nursing from the State University of New York Upstate Medical University.
 She also holds a Master of Science and Clinical Nurse Specialist degree from Upstate Medical University.
 She is a member of Sigma Theta Tau and is certified as a medical surgical nurse.
 In 2015, Czyz graduated from St. John Fisher College earning an Education Doctorate degree in Executive Leadership.
 Research areas of interest have been in the impact of innovation adoption on quality and cost in nursing care.
 Czyz is also certified as a Nurse Executive from the ANCC.